AUROVA-LAB/aurova_preprocessed/README.md

 The code implemented in ROS projects a point cloud obtained by a Velodyne VLP16 3D-Lidar sensor on an image from an RGB camera.
 The example used the ROS package to calibrate a camera and a LiDAR from lidar_camera_calibration.

 **pc2image**
 This code converts a point cloud obtained by a Velodyne VLP16 3D-Lidar sensor into a depth image mono16.
+This package is used for the preprocessing of Lidar odometry (LiLo).

 **pc_filter**
 This node filters the range image from the pc2image node and converts the range image into a point cloud.